tnarik/web-blog.nonmachinepeople.net/content/adventure/the-road-to-the-valley.en.md

 # Chapter 3
-this is a very quiet wood. beautiful and peaceful, but eeily quiet.  p122 I stopped in a clearing to drink some water and now looked around (7 + 4 x 2 due to the forest being my favoured terrain) -> p155 there is a beast there. a stirge, of course. let's fight a bit!
+this is a very quiet wood. beautiful and peaceful, but eeily quiet.  p122 I stopped in a clearing to drink some water and now looked around (7 + 4 x 2 due to the forest being my favoured terrain,… but it should have been 7 + 4  + 2 because only the proficiency bonus was doubled.
+I will let it pass this time) -> p155 there is a beast there. a stirge, of course. let's fight a bit!
 1st, I quickly take my bow and attack right before it turns to see me. p144 my first arrow hits, doing 8 damage and finishing the haggard stirge while it was turning towards me. p138